 - The sharp edge of the broken piece piercing the uterine wall

 - The broken piece needing to be removed with surgery to prevent further damage

-The Food and Drug Administration (FDA) published findings regarding the possibilities of IUDs breaking apart in the body.
+The U.S. Food and Drug Administration (FDA) published findings regarding the possibilities of IUDs breaking apart in the body.
 Paragard IUDs feature a copper coil spiraling on the vertical portion of the device’s T-shaped frame.
-In 2015, a woman reported that upon removal, the coil was missing from an otherwise intact Paragard IUD.
+In 2016, a patient needed the device surgically removed after it broke apart inside the uterus.
 This may also pose an additional risk factor for patients looking to have this form of contraception removed.

 - Medical costs

 - Psychological trauma